paketo-buildpacks/rfcs/text/dotnet-core/rfcs/0004-extend-dotnet-sdk.md

 ## Proposal

-Reconfigure the .Net SDK dependency to be identical to the one that can be downloaded from Microsoft which includes the runtimes that the SDK is dependent on to run.
+Replace the current .Net SDK dependency with the one that can be downloaded from Microsoft which includes the runtimes that the SDK is dependent on to run.

 ## Motivation
 As of [.Net SDK version ~6.0.100 publish no longer properly functions for